mmdemirbas/spring-cloud-gateway-bench/README.md

 1. Create 3 EC2 instances with Amazon Linux image: server, gateway, client.
 2. Ensure machine can send http requests to each other.
     Add corresponding rules to their security groups if needed.
-3. Checkout this repo in each machine.
+3. Checkout this repo in each machine and ensure JDK8, Maven, ack and wrk installed running `./prepare-environment.sh`.
     ```
     sudo yum -y install git ; \
     git clone https://github.com/mmdemirbas/spring-cloud-gateway-bench.git ; \
     cd spring-cloud-gateway-bench
+    ./prepare-environment.sh
     ```
-4. Run `./prepare-environment.sh` to ensure JDK8, Maven, ack and wrk installed in each machine.
-5. Run `./run.sh s` in _server_ machine.
+4. Run `./run.sh s` in _server_ machine.
-6. Run `./run.sh g <server-host>` in _gateway_ machine replacing
+5. Run `./run.sh g <server-host>` in _gateway_ machine replacing
     `<server-host>` with the actual IP address or hostname of the _server_ machine.
-7. Wait to see `Script Finished` message in _gateway_ machine's console.
+6. Wait to see `Script Finished` message in _gateway_ machine's console.
-8. Run `./run.sh c <server-host> <gateway-host>` in _client_ machine replacing `<server-host>` with the actual IP address or hostname of the _server_ machine and `<gateway-host>` with the actual IP address or hostname of the _gateway_ machine.
+7. Run `./run.sh c <server-host> <gateway-host>` in _client_ machine replacing `<server-host>` with the actual IP address or hostname of the _server_ machine and `<gateway-host>` with the actual IP address or hostname of the _gateway_ machine.
-9. Wait to see `Script Finished` message in _client_ machine's console.
+8. Wait to see `Script Finished` message in _client_ machine's console.
-10. Inspect reports saved under `./reports/local` directory.
+9. Inspect reports saved under `./reports/local` directory.
     See _Inspecting Results_ section for details.
-11. When you finished with a machine, you can run `./run.sh show` to see background processes and `./run.sh kill` to kill them.
+10. When you finished with a machine, you can run `./run.sh show` to see background processes and `./run.sh kill` to kill them.
     The _server_ & _gateway_ machines run background processes, but the _client_ is not.